-After graduating, she would go on to lead a fruitful career in ophthalmology with the 'cherry on top' being her invention of the Laserphaco Probe - making her the first African American female medical professional to earn a patent for a medical purpose, in 1986.
+After graduating, she would lead a fruitful career in ophthalmology, with the 'cherry on top' being her invention of the Laserphaco Probe - making her the first African American female medical professional to earn a patent for a medical purpose in 1986.

 Bath also became the first female faculty member at the Department of Opthalmology at UCLA's Jules Stein Eye Institute.
-She would also establish the American Institute for the Prevention of Blindness in 1976.
+She established the American Institute for the Prevention of Blindness in 1976.

 2. Harold Amos was one of the first African Americans to earn a Medical Doctorate